 9. Swaziland's Hlane Royal National Park is home to the largest population of nesting vultures in Africa.

 Formerly a private royal hunting ground, Hlane Royal National Park is nesting heaven.
 It holds Africa’s largest population of nesting vultures.

 8. The mountains in Swaziland's Malolotja Native Reserve are among the oldest in the world at 3.6 billion years.

-Southern Africa not only holds some of the world’s oldest fossils, including those of dinosaurs, but also some of the oldest landscape formations.
-In Swaziland, the mointains in Swaziland’s Malolotja Native Reserve take cue from the Table Mountains in Johannesburg as among the oldest mountains in the world, clocking over 3.6 billion years old.
+Southern Africa not only holds some of the world’s oldest fossils, including those of dinosaurs but also some of the oldest landscape formations.
+In Swaziland, the mountains in Swaziland’s Malolotja Native Reserve take a cue from the Table Mountains in Johannesburg as among the oldest mountains in the world, clocking over 3.6 billion years old.

 7. Swaziland's King Mswati II introduced Christianity to the country by inviting missionaries to come and bring the "word" to his people.

 As part of implementing the dream of former King Sobhuza I, his heir King Mswati II invited Christian Missionaries into Swaziland to evangelize the Gospel to his people.
 This is probably one of the few countries in Africa where Christian Missionaries came by invitation rather than by invasion.